jonifreeman/ajatusasana.fi/en/index.markdown

 How wonderful it would feel to know oneself from the bottom of one's heart!
 To relax and let go of stressful worldly affairs in a cosy and peaceful setting.
 To become more conscious of the healing power of the breath.
 To read one's bodily messages in a productive way.
 To connect with greater awareness with one's feelings and bodily sensations.
-To learn lifelong tools and knowledge for managing stress and emotions.
+To learn lifelong tools and knowledge for managing stress and emotional states.
 To give more space to the internal teacher within.
-To let your creative and authentic self express its' full potential.
+To let your creative and authentic self express its full potential.
 And to be able to do this in an environment that values your unique life history and experience.